Skip to Main Content

 For level 6/7 students

-Look at the 'check your progress' box at the bottom of this page to make sure you have completed all the steps for this stage of your search
+Look at the 'check your progress' box at the bottom of this page to make sure you have completed all the steps for this stage of your search.

 Develop your search strategy

-• Your Search Planning Form helps you work out the terms/keywords for searching your topic and developing a research question.
-The Search Techniques guide helps explain how to identify search terms and build your search.
+Your Search Planning Form helps you work out the keywords for searching your topic and develop a research question.
+If you contact HSS Library Team for advice on your research skills, they will request your completed form.

 Worked example of a search planning form

-Concept Tools PICO & PEO
+Concept tools: PICO & PEO

 Question: do mass media interventions (e.g. adverts) help prevent smoking in young adults (12-18)?